LarsGKodehode/react-course-4-weeks/src/README.md

 I **HIGHLY** recomend researching this topic.

 ### index.css
 Use this css files for global applicable styling.
 Examples include, importing of fonts.
+You can start by applying styles through here, but it is generally considered bad practice.
+We will quickly move onto a more modular approach to styling our components.

 ### index.js
 This is the entry point of our application.
 It is the files that will be linked in our index.html.